The US economy in GIFs from Mnuchin's movies

 The back story

-First of all, the Federal Reserve's interest rate could go up soon.
+First of all, the Federal Reserve's interest rate went up at the end of 2016.
 That means credit card and mortgage rates would go with it.
 Like a punch to the gut and/or the face.

-The unemployment rate, as reported by the Bureau of Labor Statistics, is 4.9%.
-It's hovered between 4.7% and 5% the entire year.

-The stock market has seen some record highs since Trump's victory at the beginning of November.
-Just last week, the Dow closed above 19,000 for the first time ever.

 The US debt is estimated at more than $19 trillion.
 When Obama took office in January 2009, the debt was $10.6 trillion.